adel100000/Password-Manager/README.md

 # Password Manager

 A secure and user-friendly **Password Manager** built in **Python**, featuring both **GUI (Tkinter)** and **Command-Line (CLI)** interfaces.
-It safely stores, encrypts, and manages your passwords locally — no cloud storage, no tracking.
+It safely stores, encrypts, and manages your passwords locally, no cloud storage, and no tracking.

+## Overview
+This project was developed as part of my journey to strengthen my understanding of **cybersecurity**, **file encryption**, and **Python GUI development**.
+The goal was to create a **fully offline password vault** that’s simple to use yet follows real-world data protection practices.

 ##  Features